Blood-borne disease: Occupational exposure

 There are 26 different viruses that have been shown to present in healthcare workers as a result of occupational exposure.
 The most common blood-borne diseases are hepatitis B, hepatitis C, and human immunodeficiency virus.
 Exposure is possible through blood of an infected patient splashing onto mucous membranes; however, the greatest exposure risk was shown to occur during percutaneous injections performed for vascular access.
 These include blood draws, as well as catheter placement, as both typically use hollow bore needles.
 Preventive measures for occupational exposure include standard precautions (hand washing, sharp disposal containers), as well as additional education.
 Advancements in the design of safety engineered devices have played a significant role in decreasing rates of occupational exposure to blood-borne disease.
 According to the Massachusetts Sharps Injury Surveillance System, needle devices without safety features accounted for 53% of the 2010 reported sharps injuries.
 Safer sharps devices now have engineering controls, such as a protective shield over the needle, and sharps containers that have helped to decrease this statistic.
 These safer alternatives are highly effective in substantially reducing injuries.
 For instance, almost 83% of injuries from hollow bore needles can be prevented with the use of safer sharps devices.
-There have been reports of HCW transferring disease to patients.
+There have been reports of health care workers transferring disease to patients.
 This happens usually when surgeons perform using these sharps as well.

-Advances in detection and prevention

-Recent innovations in biomedical technology have significantly improved the early detection and prevention of blood-borne pathogens.
-One such advancement is Next-Generation Sequencing (NGS), a high-throughput genomic sequencing technique that allows for the precise identification of pathogens at the molecular level, even in asymptomatic individuals.
-In addition, Point-of-Care Testing (POCT) has revolutionized screening accessibility by enabling rapid diagnostic tests for infections such as HIV and hepatitis C, delivering accurate results within minutes, particularly beneficial in remote or resource-limited settings.
-Emerging CRISPR based diagnostics are also showing promise.
-These utilize gene-editing technology to detect viral RNA in blood samples with high sensitivity and specificity, offering potential for rapid and cost effective pathogen identification.
-Furthermore, Universal Pathogen Inactivation methods are being developed to neutralize a broad range of viruses and bacteria in donated blood, significantly lowering the risk of transfusion transmitted infections.